Welcome! Below you will see all of our current opportunities.

 15. Please note that Clark County does not secure insurance on exhibited artwork.
 Artist will exhibit at their own risk.
 We encourage you to purchase your own insurance during the exhibit to recover any loss from broken or stolen artwork.

 20. Sale of goods is facilitated solely by the Artist; no County staff will take payment.
-If a purchaser is interested, County staff will put them in touch with the artist with the artist’s consent.
+If a purchaser is interested, County staff will put them in touch with the artist with artist’s consent.
 All proceeds of any sale go to the Artist.

-21. Artist agrees to drop-off to the Gallery between the hours of 10:00 A.M. – 12:00 P.M. on April 17, 2026, and to pick-up artwork between the hours of 10:00 A.M. – 12:00 P.M. on May 29, 2026.
+21. Artist agrees to drop-off to the Gallery between the hours of 12:00 P.M. – 2:00 P.M. on June 5, 2026, and to pick-up the artwork AFTER THE RECEPTION CONCLUDES AT 8:00PM ON July 16, 2026.
 Artist must bring ID.

 For questions, please email: ccpublicart@clarkcountynv.gov